aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 5. The transcription will automatically be copied to your clipboard and pasted wherever your cursor is.

 6. To exit the application, press Ctrl+C in the terminal window.

+## Safety Features

+### Recording Duration Limit
+The application includes a built-in safety feature to prevent accidental long recordings that could consume excessive API credits:

+- **Default limit:** 5 minutes per recording
+- **Configurable:** Easily adjustable from 10 seconds to 60 minutes
+- **Smart warnings:** Shows duration info and gives options when limit is exceeded
+- **Cost protection:** Option to cancel transcription for long recordings

+### How it works:
+1. **During recording:** Shows the current safety limit when you start recording
+2. **When stopping:** Displays actual recording duration
+3. **If exceeded:** Offers three options:
+   - Transcribe anyway (uses API credits)
+   - Cancel transcription (saves costs)
+   - Change safety settings

+### Settings Menu
+Access the settings menu by selecting "S" when choosing your backend:

+- **Change Maximum Recording Duration:** Set custom time limits
+- **Reset to Default:** Return to 5-minute default
+- **Real-time configuration:** No need to restart the application

+**Example scenarios this prevents:**
+- Accidentally leaving recording on overnight
+- Forgetting to stop recording during long meetings
+- Unintended recordings from accidental hotkey presses

 ## How It Works